Create Buffers (Standard Feature Analysis)

 (Optional)

-• NONE Overlapping areas are kept.
+• NONE Overlapping areas will be kept.
 This is the default.

 String